 Create mouse hover effect for button using CSS sprite

 We need few things in hand: couple of buttons (one for before hover and one after hover).
 You can download such a set of buttons in PSD (Photoshop file) format from our download section for free.
-If you do not know how to use (or do not have it); you can follow this tutorial on how to create basic 3D shapes in Windows 7 MS Paint.
+If you do not know how to use Photoshop (or do not have it); you can follow this tutorial on how to create basic 3D shapes in Windows 7 MS Paint.

 So, after this step, you will get two set of buttons, exactly the same in size :